Opus Dei: Supporting views

-According to several journalists who have worked independently on Opus Dei, such as John L. Allen Jr., Vittorio Messori, Patrice de Plunkett, Maggy Whitehouse, Noam Friedlander many of the criticisms against Opus Dei are myths and unproven tales.
+According to several journalists who have worked independently on Opus Dei, such as John L. Allen Jr., Vittorio Messori, Patrice de Plunkett, Maggy Whitehouse, and Noam Friedlander, many of the criticisms against Opus Dei are myths and unproven tales.
 Allen, Messori, and Plunkett say that most of these myths were created by its opponents, with Allen adding that he perceives that Opus Dei members generally practice what they preach.

 Allen, Messori, and Plunkett also state that accusations that Opus Dei is secretive are unfounded.
-These accusations stem from a clerical paradigm which expects Opus Dei members to behave as monks and clerics, people who are traditionally known and externally identifiable as seekers of holiness.
-In contrast, these journalists continue, Opus Dei's lay members, like any normal Catholic professional, are ultimately responsible for their personal actions, and do not externally represent the organization which provides them religious education.
+These accusations stem from a clerical paradigm which expects Opus Dei members to behave as monks and clerics, traditionally known and externally identifiable as seekers of holiness.
+In contrast, these journalists continue, Opus Dei's lay members, like any normal Catholic professional, are ultimately responsible for their personal actions and do not externally represent the organization that provides them religious education.
 Writer and broadcast analyst John L. Allen Jr. states that Opus Dei provides abundant information about itself.
-These journalists have stated that the historic roots of criticisms against Opus Dei can be found in influential clerical circles.
+These journalists have noted that the historic roots of criticisms against Opus Dei can be found in influential clerical circles.

 As to its alleged participation in right-wing politics, especially the Francoist regime, British historians Paul Preston and Brian Crozier state that the Opus Dei members who were Franco's ministers were appointed for their talent and not for their Opus Dei membership.
-Also, there were notable members of Opus Dei who were vocal critics of the Franco Regime such as Rafael Calvo Serer and Antonio Fontán, who was the first President of the Senate in Spain, following the adoption of a democratic Constitution.
-The German historian and Opus Dei member Peter Berglar calls any connection made between Opus Dei and Franco's regime a "gross slander."
+Also, there were notable members of Opus Dei who were vocal critics of the Franco regime such as Rafael Calvo Serer and Antonio Fontán, who was the first president of the Senate in Spain, following the adoption of a democratic constitution.
+The German historian and Opus Dei member Peter Berglar calls any connection made between Opus Dei and Franco's regime a "gross slander".
 At the end of Franco's regime, Opus Dei members were 50:50 for and against Franco, according to John Allen.
-Similarly Álvaro del Portillo, the former prelate of Opus Dei, said that any statements that Escrivá supported Hitler were "a patent falsehood," that were part of "a slanderous campaign".
+Similarly Álvaro del Portillo, the former prelate of Opus Dei, said that any statements that Escrivá supported Hitler were "a patent falsehood" that were part of "a slanderous campaign".
 He and others have stated that Escrivá condemned Hitler as a "rogue", a "racist" and a "tyrant".
 Opus Dei spokespersons also deny claims that Opus Dei members worked with General Pinochet.
 Various authors and researchers state that Escrivá was staunchly non-political, and detested dictatorships.
 Allen wrote that, compared with other Catholic organizations, Opus Dei's stress on freedom and personal responsibility is extraordinarily strong.
 There are many Opus Dei members who are identified with center or left-wing politics, including Ruth Kelly, Jorge Rossi Chavarría, Mario Fernández Baeza, Mario Maiolo, and Jesus Estanislao.